 Medication may be the most well-known option for erectile dysfunction treatment.
 Medications for ED come in a few different forms.
 One type is a PDE-5 inhibitor, which works by relaxing muscles in the penis.
 This allows blood to flow in, creating an erection.

-One option for erectile dysfunction treatment is medication, which comes in a few different forms.
-There are pills called PDE-5 inhibitors, which work by relaxing muscles in the penis, allowing blood to flow into the chambers and creating an erection.
-These erectile dysfunction pills allow an erection to happen, but only when you are aroused.
-These medications work well, but you should not use them if you've had a recent heart attack or stroke, or use nitrate medications for heart problems.
+But here’s the thing: This erectile dysfunction pill allows an erection, not causes an erection.
+In other words, they work only when you are aroused.
+PDE-5 inhibitors work well, but you should not use them if you've had a recent heart attack or stroke, or use nitrate medications for heart problems.

-Another erectile dysfunction treatment option uses a medical device called an external vacuum, which uses a cylinder placed around the penis and a pump to create a low-pressure vacuum and trigger an erection.
+Beyond medication, a device known as an external vacuum is another erectile dysfunction treatment option.
+An external vacuum uses a cylinder placed around the penis and a pump to create a low-pressure vacuum, which triggers an erection.

 There are also surgical options for more severe cases of erectile dysfunction.
 Vascular surgery can be performed when blood flow to the penis has been blocked due to injury.
-There are also implants.
+Another surgical treatment for erectile dysfunction is an implant.
 With this method, two inflatable balloons are implanted into the penis and connected to a pump and a reservoir.
 When inflated by the pump, fluid from the reservoir flows into the balloons and creates an erection.
-These implant operations cannot be reversed.
+But take note: these implant operations cannot be reversed.